What if your business card, flyer, or storefront could instantly connect with customers? A QR Code makes this possible—no coding needed!

 What’s happening: Some attendees are complaining that their phones aren’t scanning the QR Code you set up for your event.

-How to correct it: Before going live, test your QR Code across a variety of gadgets and applications.
+How to fix it: Before going live, test your QR Code across a variety of gadgets and applications.
 A QR Code that functions well on the newest iPhone, for instance, could not work on an older Android device.
-To make sure it works with most phones and QR reader apps, try scanning the code with different ones.

 5. The QR Code looks distorted or fuzzy